mitsuhiko/lucumr/2011/1/1/recap.rst

 2010:

 January
     -   Decided to learn game development.
-This didn't went go too well for a while though.
+This didn't go too well for a while though.
 I was kinda worn out of Python web development after four years and wanted to do something new.

 April